Benny-752/library-management-application/README.md

 - [License](#license)

 ## About
-The Library Management System is a comprehensive software solution designed to help libraries efficiently manage their resources.
-This web-based application streamlines tasks like book cataloging, user management, borrowing, and reporting, making library operations more efficient.
+The Library Management System is a comprehensive application designed to help libraries efficiently manage their resources.
+This application streamlines tasks like book cataloging, user management, borrowing, and reporting, making library operations more efficient.

 ## Features
 - User authentication and role-based access control (Admin, Librarian, Member).